aws/aws-cdk/packages/aws-cdk-lib/aws-codepipeline/README.md

 This migration does not cause replacement of your pipeline.

-When the `@aws-cdk/aws-codepipeline:defaultPipelineTypeToV2` feature flag is set to `true` (default for new projects), the V2 type is selected by default.
+When the `@aws-cdk/aws-codepipeline:defaultPipelineTypeToV2` feature flag is set to `true` (default for new projects), the V2 type is selected by default if you do not specify a value for `pipelineType` property.
 Otherwise, the V1 type is selected.

 ```ts
 new codepipeline.Pipeline(this, 'Pipeline', {